aztfmod/landingzone_aks/examples/aks/103-multi-clusters/README.md

 ### Deploy networking for multi region model

-/!\ Please make sure you run the multi region network model before applying this landing zones, this will enable virtual networks in both region1 and region2, with network peering enabled:
+/!\ Please make sure you run the multi region spoke model before applying this landing zones, this will enable virtual networks in both region1 and region2, with network peering enabled:

 ```bash
 rover -lz /tf/caf/public/landingzones/caf_networking/ \